Expert advice to the public on the Civil Defence website www.getthru.govt.nz is to ‘drop, cover, hold’. This is called a ‘turtle drop’.

 Some early childhood services have a cot with wheels on it or a cart that they can collect and put infants into to wheel outside to safety to an evacuation point, immediately after an earthquake finishes and before aftershocks.
 In smaller services with above adult-child ratios it is more likely to be possible to carry infants out in adult arms.

 Safety of children in highchairs and other child restraining furniture

 Although most early childhood services have policies against restraining children, furniture such as highchairs and bunk beds and bunk cots are a form of child restraint.
-Highchairs are associated with a high rate of injury and children in highchairs should be closely supervised at all times to prevent falls and choking.
+Highchairs are associated with a high rate of injury and children in highchairs should be closely supervised at all times to prevent falls and choking on food.

 During an earthquake highchairs can topple over.
 Young children will be locked in and unable to undo the restraining straps.
 Young children in top bunks will be trapped and older children who can climb down will very likely struggle to do so when everything around them is shaking.